gsunlee/ITalk-57/README.md

-# ITalk-57 Dataset
+# ITalk-60 Dataset

-**ITalk-57** is a multimodal dataset of 57 recorded online presentations, contributed as part of the paper:
+**ITalk-60** is a multimodal dataset of 60 recorded presentation sessions, contributed as part of the paper:

-**"In-Situ Presenter: Augmenting Online Presentations through Interactive Presenter-Content Alignment"**
+**"In-Situ Presenter: Bringing Presenters into Slides via Context-Aware Composition"**
 **Paper Link**: _TBD_

 This dataset captures presenter behavior in a presentation interface that allows full dynamic control over webcam placement and layout during slide delivery.
 It supports research on multimodal alignment, expressive video-mediated communication, and adaptive presentation tools.